Ezequiel Tovar Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- Pirates pitchers combine to surrender the eighth-fewest home runs in baseball (33 total, 0.9 per game).
+- Pirates pitchers combine to allow 35 home runs (0.9 per game), the eighth-fewest in the league.

-- The Pirates are sending Keller (3-1) to the mound to make his eighth start of the season.
-He is 3-1 with a 3.32 ERA and 48 strikeouts in 40 2/3 innings pitched.
+- The Pirates will send Hill (3-3) to make his eighth start of the season.
+He is 3-3 with a 4.78 ERA and 32 strikeouts through 37 2/3 innings pitched.

-- The right-hander's last appearance was on Wednesday against the Tampa Bay Rays, when he tossed five innings, surrendering one earned run while giving up five hits.
+- The lefty's last time out was on Friday against the Toronto Blue Jays, when he threw 5 1/3 innings, surrendering four earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.